adamrudolf-becube/software-testing-basics/README.md

 #### What is a fake?

 **Fake** is a bit more complicated stub.
 It can implement some logic, but with shortcuts to not have dependencies.
 For example instead of communicating with a database, it uses a predefined data structure.
-It can have setters and getters where it will actually remember what you have set and return that value in a getter for example.
+It can have setters and getters where it will actually remembers what you have set and return that value in a getter for example.
 Can behave different ways in different situations, but still a simplified version of the DOC class.

 In reality we are usually sloppy, and use the word "stub" to stubs and fakes as well.